 2-stroke kart engines tend to be more prevalent in sprint karting due to their light weight and rapid acceleration, while 4-stroke engines feature prominently in endurance karting due to their fuel efficiency.
 2-stroke engines are more used for kids, while 4-stroke engines are more advanced.

-There are obviously far more differences, pros and cons to be weighed up with both of these engines.
+There are obviously far more differences and pros and cons to be weighed up with both of these engines.
 Below, I’ll go into those after explaining the basic science of a kart engine.
 Knowing how something works makes it far easier to look at that contraption, after all!

 How Do Kart Engines Work?

 Kart engines work like regular combustion engines do, in that the piston is the primary thing that powers them.
 It moves up and down in a cycle.
 This cycle starts with air and fuel going into the combustion chamber, then the gases get compressed, then ignited, and then finally exhaust is let out.

 Combustion engines all work in basically the same way, from go-karts to road cars.
 To get power and start moving, the piston within the engine’s cylinder needs to be going up and down.
 Specifically, the piston needs to hit two distinct points in the cylinder to properly allow airflow and therefore get combustion to happen for the go-kart or other vehicle to get going.

 These two points are abbreviated to TDC (“top dead center”) and BDC (“bottom dead center”).
 As you can probably guess from what each means, TDC is the point nearest the top of the cylinder where the valves are located, and BDC is the position that is furthest away from these valves.